Skip to main content

 Occasionally it's useful to be able to override the API version that Gearset has picked.
 This is done through the metadata filter dialog.

-These steps consider that you have already run your comparison from Compare and deploy page by clicking on the blue Compare now button:
+These steps should be followed if you have already run your comparison from Compare and deploy page by clicking on the blue Compare now button:

-And if you're already on your comparison results page, select the cog icon which is a setting to access Manage custom filters:
+Once on the comparison results page, select the cog icon which is a setting to access Manage custom filters:

 On the next page, you'll see a menu on the right hand side with a heading Filter options for all types.